Harriet Scott (footballer): Club career

+In August 2023, after completing a 5-year medical degree at Keele University and returning from the 2023 Women's World Cup in Australia, Scott retired from professional football, with the intention of becoming an NHS doctor.

 International career

 Youth

 In 2010, Scott was included in the Republic of Ireland U-17 squad who were runners-up in the 2010 UEFA Women's Under-17 Championship and quarter-finalists in the 2010 FIFA U-17 Women's World Cup.
 Scott was born in England but eligible to play football for Ireland because three of her four grandparents were Irish.
 After refusing an under-19 call up in order to prioritise her educational commitments, Scott spent an extended period out of consideration at international level.

 Senior

 Scott made her debut for the Republic of Ireland women's national football team at the 2017 Cyprus Cup in a 2–0 win over Czech Republic.
 She became an important national team player under head coach Colin Bell, displaying good form in the unsuccessful 2019 FIFA Women's World Cup qualifying series.
+Scott was part of the team who successfully qualified for Ireland's first ever major tournament for the World Cup in Australia and New Zealand in 2023.
+She then represented the Republic of Ireland at the Women's World Cup 2023 in Australia in the summer.